Scientific Name

 Description

-Conophytum pellucidum is a dwarf succulent with cylindrical bodies of two fused purplish brown to greyish brown leaves with a depressed central fissure.
-It slowly forms a clump up to 3.2 inches (8 cm) in diameter.
-The bodies grow up to 0.8 inches (2 cm) tall and up to 0.5 inches (1.2 cm) in diameter.
+Conophytum pellucidum is a dwarf succulent with cylindrical bodies composed of two fused, purplish brown to greyish brown leaves with a depressed central fissure.
+It slowly grows and forms a dense clump over time, which can reach a diameter of up to 3.2 inches (8 cm).
+The bodies can grow up to 0.8 inches (2 cm) tall and 0.5 inches (1.2 cm) in diameter.
 The upper surface often has a mottled pattern of opaque brownish islands or smudges.
-Flowers are diurnal, long-tubed, with white or pink, rarely magenta petals and filaments forming a yellow to cinnabar ring.
-They appear in late summer or fall.

-How to Grow and Care
+How to Grow and Care for Conophytum pellucidum

-Most Conophytums need bright light but do not like too much intense sunlight.
+Most Conophytums require bright light but dislike intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.

 These plants thrive best in a porous growing medium that will drain quickly.
 Use a commercial mix specially designed for growing succulents, or make your own.